toidiu/toidiu.github.io/content/resume_detail/ihr_debugging_max_connection_failure.md

 +++
-title = "Max connections and failing kube watch" date = 2019-08-11
+title = "Max connections and failing kube watch" date = 2018-12-11

 [extra]
-company = "iHeartRadio"
+company = "ihr"
 lp = ["right alot", "bias for action", "dive deep"]
 +++

-right alot
-  pin point the differences between stg and prod bias for action execute a non invasive solution, which could go out quick while still preventing issues
+right alot: pin point the differences between stg and prod

+bias for action: execute a non invasive solution, which could go out quick while still preventing issues

+#### metrics
+- errors occured at 1-2 week increment
+- random 500 errors for a particular api only
+- different behavior across stg and prod envs
+- 5 max connections
+- fixed issue for 2 additional micro services

 #### S
 An API that I wrote and owned would start to 500 errors sporadically.
 When